5 Luxury Ski Chalets That Will Make Your Jaw Drop

-For most people a ski chalet is somewhere to relax after a day on the hill, have dinner with friends and family and get a good night’s sleep in preparation for another big day.
+For most people, a ski chalet is somewhere to relax after a day on the hill, have dinner with friends and family and get a good night’s sleep in preparation for another day of skiing.
 But what if your finances were to suddenly improve… say with a lottery win, what kind of chalet can you get when money is no object and price becomes irrelevant?

 We thought we'd take a look at some of the most extravagant and luxurious ski chalets available...

 - Price: from £51,000 / week

 A classic alpine chalet that sits in its own secluded grounds on the edge on Verbier, its traditional exterior contains an opulent and lavish interior.

 The chalet sleeps 18 people within 7 bedrooms and two master suites that have spectacular views and private balconies.
 Open log fires heat the luxurious yet comfortable living space which leads onto a large sun terrace.

 In the morning your private chef will prepare a breakfast of your choosing, while a concierge ensures you have everything you need for the day.